bobrippling/cartographer.vim/README.md

 - [x] Fix `:PlugInstall`'s breaking of hooks
 - [ ] A way to re-source files
 - [ ] Handle `<buffer>` commands and mappings
+- [ ] Handle mappings with lua callbacks?